zbmed-semtec/BioMedSem-IR-KD/docs/Lesson12.md

     "keywords": 'knowledge discovery, data-driven research'
     "description": 'In this lesson we will present some use cases on biomedical knowledge discovery and will discuss on other possibilities that you could try next'
     "teaches":
-        - '"Explaining different approaches to knowledge discover"'
+        - '"Explaining different approaches to knowledge discovery"'
-        - '"Stating what Information Retrieval is abou"'
+        - '"Stating what Information Retrieval is about"'
-        - '"Stating what Information Extraction is abou"'
+        - '"Stating what Information Extraction is about"'
         - '"Using reasoning approaches on ontologies"'
         - '"Explaining how knowledge discovery can be achieved by comparing different data resources"'